What is Emotional Validation? A Guide for Parents

 What is Emotional Validation?

-At its core, emotional validation is about acknowledging and reflecting your child’s feelings.
+At its core, emotional validation is about acknowledging your child’s feelings.
 It’s like being a mirror for your child, showing them that you see, hear, and understand their emotional experience.

 This process helps your child feel understood and creates a connection between what they’re feeling and why they’re feeling it.
 Over time, this builds their ability to recognize and manage emotions independently—a vital skill for emotional regulation and resilience.